AdbulrhmanEldeeb/book_recommender_collaborative_filtering/README.md

 - `books.pkl`: A pickle file containing detailed book information.
 - `similarity_scores.pkl`: A pickle file containing precomputed similarity scores for collaborative filtering.

-## All code in data are in remote_repo.zip please unzip it
+## All code and data are in remote_repo.zip please unzip it